 The value of the shipment declared for insurance must reflect the true value of a shipment.
 If a loss occurs and the amount declared is found to be less than the true value, the claim settlement may be pro-rated to a lesser amount.
 It is as if the insured is acting as a co-insurer of the shipment.

 Follow the instructions outlined on your Certificate of Insurance.
 Report the loss to the carrier in writing and notify them that you intend to claim for the loss.
-Contact the surveyor at the destination that is usually shown on the Certificate of Insurance who will attend and establish the cause and extent of the loss.
-Advice your insurance agent/broker, who will assist with managing the claims process.
+Contact the surveyor at the destination that is usually shown on the Certificate of Insurance, who will attend and establish the cause and extent of the loss.
+Advise your insurance agent/broker, who will assist with managing the claims process.